Ethel Raybould. Image: UQ Archives

 The scheme is capped at a maximum of AUD$8000 per visitor.

-The fellowship is valid for 2025.
+The fellowship is valid for one calendar year (details to be specified at the time of advertising).
 If you're unable to visit during the year of offer, you must submit another application for re-appointment.

 How to apply